simsam8/inf265_project3/report.md

 ### Examples of generated sequences

-Max generation length: 5, beam width: 3
+Max generation length: 10, beam width: 3, length penalty: 0.4, generated sequences: 1

-Prompt:  `The cat jumped over`
+Prompt:  `the cat jumped over`

+Generated sequence:  `the king of the country of the country of the`

+Prompt: `what is the meaning of`

+Generated sequence:  `the`

+Prompt:  `i have never`

+Generated sequence:  `been`

+Prompt:  `the woman was sitting`

+Generated sequence: `in the country of the country of the`

+Prompt:  `as i opened the`

-Generated sequence:  `to the country of the`
+Generated sequence: `king of the country of the country of the`

-Max generation length: 5, beam width: 3

-Prompt: `To be or not to be?`
+Prompt:  `to be or not to be ?`

-Generated sequence:  `he had been to the`
+Generated sequence: `the king of the country of the`

-Max generation length: 6, beam width: 3

-Prompt:  `In the morning, we`
+Prompt:  `a king and queen once upon a time`

-Generated sequence:  `will not not be to be`
+Generated sequence: `of`

-Max generation length: 5, beam width: 10

-Prompt:  `The meaning of life is`
+Prompt:  `suddenly the door opened and`

-Generated sequence: `to go to the`
+Generated sequence: `to the country of the country of the`

-Max generation length: 5, beam width: 30

-Prompt:  `The meaning of life is`
+Prompt:  `in the morning we`

-Generated sequence: `in the country of the`
+Generated sequence: `will not have been in the country of the`

-Max generation length: 12, beam width: 10

-Prompt:  `The meaning of life is`
+Prompt:  `the meaning of life is`

-Generated sequence: `in the country of the country of the country of the country`
+Generated sequence: `a man of the country of the country of the`

 ### Evaluation

 This GenerativeLSTM model achieved an accuracy of 15.92% when evaluated on the task of next-token prediction.
 When looking at the training and validation loss, we see that the model converged nicely, with a slightly higher validation loss that seems to plateu after 12 epochs.
 The validation accuracy is higher than the training accuracy, so overall, these plots indicate that the model neither overfits nor underfits on our small dataset.
 However, the generation results are rather poor, as the model assigns a limited set of tokens a much higher log likelihood than the rest of the vocabulary.
 We therefore see that the model often generates phrases like "to the", "of the" and "the country" in loops.

 ![Training and validation loss of selected text generation model](images/text_generation_loss.png){ width=60% }